Improving Confidence Estimates for Unfamiliar Examples: Introduction

-We propose familiar/novel splits for four image classification datasets and evaluate by measuring accuracy of ranked prediction and confidence estimates.
-One would expect that classifiers would be less accurate and less confident for novel samples.
-Our experiments confirm that deep network classifiers have lower prediction accuracy on novel samples but also show that wildly confident wrong predictions occur much more often, due to higher calibration error.
-A simple explanation is that classifiers minimize a loss based on $P(y | x)$, for label $y$ and input features $x$, which is unregulated and unstable wherever $P(x)~=0$ in training.
+We propose familiar/unfamiliar splits for four image classification datasets and evaluate by measuring accuracy of predicted labels and confidences.
+One would expect that classifiers would be less accurate and less confident for unfamiliar samples.
+Our experiments confirm that deep network classifiers have lower prediction accuracy on unfamiliar samples but also show that wildly confident wrong predictions occur much more often, due to higher calibration error.
+A simple explanation is that classifiers minimize a loss based on $P(y | x)$, for label $y$ and input features $x$, which is unregulated and unstable wherever $P(x)\sim 0$ in training.
 Empirical support for this explanation comes from Novak et al.~\cite{novak2018sensitivity} who show that neural networks are more robust to perturbations of inputs near the manifold of the training data.
 We examine the effectiveness of calibration (we use temperature scaling~\cite{guo2017calibration}) for improving confidence estimates and the potential for further improvement using uncertainty-sensitive training~\cite{kendall2017uncertainties}, ensembles, and scaling based on novelty scores.
 Since calibrated ensembles perform best but are most computationally expensive, we also investigate distilling the ensemble from a mix of supervised and unsupervised data.

-Our paper's \textbf{key contributions} are: (1) highlight the problem of overconfident errors in practical settings where test data may be sampled differently than training; (2) propose a methodology to evaluate performance on novel and familiar samples; (3) demonstrate the importance of confidence calibration and compare several approaches to improve confidence predictions, including new ideas for incorporating novelty prediction and mixed supervision distillation.
+Our paper's \textbf{key contributions} are: (1) highlight the problem of overconfident errors in practical settings where test data may be sampled differently than training; (2) propose a methodology to evaluate performance on unfamiliar and familiar samples; (3) demonstrate the importance of confidence calibration and compare several approaches to improve confidence predictions, including new ideas for incorporating novelty prediction and mixed supervision distillation.